 Without a clear conversion signal, you’re optimising in the dark.
 Conversion tracking for web lets you measure the number of users who convert on your website after viewing or engaging with your Promoted Tweets.
 It’s simple to get started: first generate one or more website tags in your Twitter Ads account, then place the tags in pages of your website.
 You can set custom attribution windows, view the revenue your campaigns are driving, auto-optimise toward a goal conversion, and more.

 Tip: Your website tags don’t just report on conversions—they also help you remarket to recent website visitors through tailored audiences campaigns.@Betabrand reduced their CPA by 63% with tailored audiences.

 3 Test mobile and desktop as separate campaigns.

 Nearly 80% of users access Twitter on mobile.
 Mobile use is characterised by frequent quick sessions and spur-of-the-moment spikes in purchase intent.
 That means conversion rates may differ on mobile versus desktop.

 With that in mind, we recommend running separate campaigns on mobile and desktop.
 This will help you test and learn the nuanced behaviours of your audience on each medium, with full ability to make campaign changes specific to each medium, such as creative or bid changes.
 Mobile versus desktop should be your first split in all of your split tests.
 And don’t forget: a mobile-optimised landing page is a must.

-Tip: You can use the same rich in-Tweet imagery on both mobile and desktop.@NespressoUSA drove three times the conversions from Twitter-sourced leads while running separate campaigns on mobile and desktop, while including compelling rich media and Vines.
+Tip: You can use the same rich in-Tweet imagery on both mobile and desktop.@NespressoUSA drove three times as many conversions from Twitter-sourced leads while running separate campaigns on mobile and desktop, while including compelling rich media.

 For campaigns with the website clicks or conversions objective, we offer two options for your ad creatives.